23 Foods That Are Good for Your Skin

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Though most plant-based foods — veggies, nuts and oils — don’t provide as much omega-3 as fish, they’re still a solid source of it and can work wonders for your skin.
+Although most plant-based foods like veggies, nuts and oils don’t provide as much omega-3 as fish, they’re still a solid source of it and can work wonders for your skin.

-Flaxseed oil is particularly rich in the collagen-boosting fatty acid.
-Don’t cook with flaxseed oil; mix it into smoothies or yogurt, or use it as a salad dressing.
+Flaxseed oil — Flaxseed is particularly rich in collagen-boosting fatty acid.
+You don’t want to cook with flaxseed oil but you can mix it into smoothies, yogurt, or salad dressing.

 Chia seeds — The easiest way to get these into your diet is to sprinkle them onto yogurt, cereal and salad, and into batter for muffins and pancakes.

 Fruit, vegetables and dark chocolate supply antioxidants and vitamins that help protect your skin from free radicals and sun damage, which keeps the skin looking younger and more radiant.

-I’ll start with tomatoes (yes, technically a fruit — but used as a vegetable in cooking).
-Tomatoes contain lycopene, an antioxidant which can help keep your skin smoother.
-And you know tomatoes are easy to work into anything: salads, side dishes, sandwiches.
+Tomatoes — While technically a fruit, tomatoes are also considered a vegetable when cooking.
+They contain lycopene, an antioxidant that can help keep your skin smoother.
+And they’re easy to work into anything easily like salads, side dishes, sandwiches and sauces.

-Other fruits and vegetables not only contain antioxidants but healthy amounts of vitamins C and E, which can fight wrinkles.
-These are among some of the best choices for better skin:
+Some fruits and vegetables not only contain antioxidants but also healthy amounts of vitamins C and E, which can fight wrinkles.

-As far as chocolate goes — and a lot of us would follow it anywhere — dark chocolate contains flavonals that can reduce rough texture in the skin and protect against sun damage.
-That means, luckily, you can have a few ounces a day, but make sure it’s made up of 60- to 70% cocoa.
+Chocolate — Besides antioxidants and vitamins, chocolate (especially dark chocolate) contains flavanols, or a type of polypehenol.
+They reduce rough texture in the skin and protect against sun damage.
+That means, luckily, you can have a few ounces of chocolate a day, but make sure it’s made of 60% to 70% cocoa.